KrystianGreblowski/personal-homepage/README.md

 I created this website as part of a project for the YouCode Frontend Developer course.

-This project was started with Create React App.
+This project was bootstrapped with Create React App.

 ## Demo
 [Personal Homepage](https://krystiangreblowski.github.io/personal-homepage/)